 Since the 1970s, fans from around the world have flocked to the Big Texan Steak Ranch and Big Texan Motel on Route 66:

-Firstly, for an original neon sign of a larger-than-life cowboy outside The Big Texan steakhouse.
+Firstly, for an original neon sign of a larger-than-life cowboy outside The Big Texan Steakhouse.

 Secondly, for its infamous “free” 72-ounce steak challenge seen in movies and TV shows such as Man V. Food and Anthony Bourdain No Reservations.